 In 1980, the French cognac company Rémy Martin (today Rémy Cointreau

 ) founded the "Sino-French Joint Venture Dynasty Winery" with a group of Chinese investors.
-In the meantime, the company has been certified according to the international quality standard ISO 9002.
-The head office is located in Tianjin City, southeast of Beijing, in Hebei Province in the north.
+In the meantime, the company is certified according to the international quality standard ISO 9002.
+The head office is located in the city of Tianjin, southeast of Beijing in the north of Hebei Province.
 This was in China

-the first joint venture with a foreign partner to produce wines on a large scale.
-The vineyards cover approximately 2,000 hectares, which are planted with international quality varieties and native plants.
+the first joint venture with a foreign partner to produce wine on a large scale.
+The vineyards cover around 2,000 hectares planted with international quality varieties and local crops.
 The annual processing volume is 40,000 tons of grapes.
-The product range comprises about 30 mostly varietal wines in international style.
-A dry red wine is made from Cabernet Sauvignon, a dry rose from Carignan.
-The white wines are made from Carignan (white pressed), Chardonnay, Muscat Blanc, Welschriesling and other varieties in the variants extra dry, dry and semi-dry, and sometimes sweet.
+The product range includes around 30 mostly single-variety wines in an international style.
+A dry red wine is vinified from Cabernet Sauvignon, a dry rosé from Carignan.
+The white wines are made from Carignan (white pressed), Chardonnay, Muscat Blanc, Welschriesling and other varieties in the variants extra dry, dry and semi-dry, and sometimes also sweet.

-Under the name "Emperor" premium red wines and white wines are produced, which mature at least two years in barriques.
-The production volume of the Dynasty wine brand in the year of foundation 1980 was 100,000, in 1998 already almost 25 million bottles.
-Nearly 20 gold medals have already been won at international competitions.
-The double-distilled brandies from the variety Ugni Blanc mature in French oak barrels.
+Under the name "Emperor" premium red wines and white wines are produced that mature in barriques for at least two years.
+The production volume of the Dynasty wine brand in 1980 was 100,000, in 1998 almost 25 million bottles.
+Almost 20 gold medals have been won in international competitions.
+The double-distilled brandies from the Ugni Blanc variety mature in French oak barrels.
 There are the classes VSOP (at least 5 years), Napoleon (at least 7 years) and XO (at least 10 years).
-Champagne sparkling wines are made from Chardonnay and Welschriesling.
-Dynasty products are exported to over 20 countries including USA, UK, Canada, Japan, France, Australia, Singapore, Malaysia, Denmark, Sweden, Finland, Hong Kong and Macao.
+Sparkling wines using the champagne method are made from Chardonnay and Welschriesling.
+Dynasty products are exported to over 20 countries including the United States, the United Kingdom, Canada, Japan, France, Australia, Singapore, Malaysia, Denmark, Sweden, Finland, Hong Kong and Macau.